gallochris/fyi.dadgumboxscores/hugo_source/content/posts/fff-dec-8-17.md

 Carolina's eFG% on offense is **55.3 percent**.
 How so?

 Effective field goal percentage takes into account that a 3-point field goal is worth more than a 2-point field goal.
-It's calculated by multiplying made 3-point baskets by .5 and adding it to total made fields goals divided by attempts:
+It's calculated by multiplying made 3-point baskets by .5 and adding it to total made fields goals, and then dividing by total field goal attempts:

 `eFG% = (.5 * 3FGM + FGM) / FGA * 100`